Documentation

 The Scheduled Requests feature enables Service Manager requests to be generated automatically with a predetermined timetable.
 For instance, there may be a need to schedule a change to your environment to happen on a weekly or monthly basis.

-Topics Covered
+Topics covered

-• Accessing Scheduled Requests.
+• Accessing the Scheduled Requests view

-• Creating a scheduled request.
+• Creating a scheduled request

-• Re-activating an expired scheduled request.
+• Reactivating an expired scheduled request

 • You must have either the Service Desk Admin or the Hornbill Admin role.

-• Open Configuration and search for Scheduled Requests.
+1. Open Configuration and search for Scheduled Requests.

-• Select Scheduled Requests from the results list.
+2. Select Scheduled Requests from the results list.

-Adding a Scheduled Request
+Adding a scheduled request

 Details

-The available request types for scheduling are Incident, Service Request, and Change.
+• Request Type.
+(Required) The available request types for scheduling are Incident, Service Request, and Change.

 Tip